zdfowler/cybr8420-project/code_review.md

 Encrypt Password Data
 ---
-Keeweb -the application- depends on a Javascript dependency by the same author, named kdbxweb.js, wihhc performs almost all of the encryption work.
-Two things happen during the keeweb application related to encrypting the password data, by access methods and libraries in kdbxweb.
+Keeweb -the application- depends on a Javascript dependency by the same author, named `kdbxweb.js`, which performs almost all of the encryption work.
+Two things happen during the Keeweb application related to encrypting the password data, by access methods and libraries in kdbxweb.

 1. In-memory encryption
 2. Datafile encryption

-__1. In memory encryption.__  In memory protection is accomplished using a SecureInput utility, in wihch a field's value is XORed with a random salt during input to create a ProtectedValue.
+__1. In memory encryption.__  In memory protection is accomplished using a SecureInput utility, in which a field's value is XORed with a random salt during input to create a ProtectedValue.
 The ProtectedValue contains a "psuedo value", salt, and length, which is used to retrieve the record later.
 This prevents in-memory inspection of any protected field.
 When the data is written to disk, it is stored in the same format.

 Mitigates [CWE-316: Cleartext Storage of Sensitive Information in Memory](https://cwe.mitre.org/data/definitions/316.html)

 __2. Datafile encryption.__  KBDX supports several encryption types: AES and ChaCha20, depending on the KDBX cipher Id used when creating the file.
 While Keeweb supports both, the default cipher that is used when creating a new datafile is AES (`kdbxweb/lib/format/kdbx.js:446-475`).
 In addition to the data encryption, a "crsAlgorithm" is specified in each file header.
-Howver, by default, the Salsa20 engine is used and users have expressed issues with this, in how the library attaches with Math.random() calls (which are not really random).  https://github.com/keeweb/keeweb/issues/104
+However, by default, the Salsa20 engine is used and users have expressed issues with this, in how the library attaches with Math.random() calls (which are not really random).  https://github.com/keeweb/keeweb/issues/104

 Potential weakness: [CWE-327: Use of a Broken or Risky Cryptographic Algorithm; ](CWE-327: Use of a Broken or Risky Cryptographic Algorithm)
 [CWE-330: Use of Insufficiently Random Values](http://cwe.mitre.org/data/definitions/330.html)